 When setting photography home lighting

 I’m a huge fan of starting cheap and going from there.
-Following on with that thinking, whenever we are asked by a novice photographer “what is the best home lighting equipment for beginners” I immediately point them to places like Ebay, where you can buy a lighting setup that will work, for a very affordable price.
+Following on with that thinking, whenever we are asked by a novice photographer “what is the best home lighting equipment for beginners” I immediately point them to places like Ebay.
+Here you can buy a home lighting setup that will work, for a very affordable price.

 There’s a few reasons why I would start out with inexpensive gear over the more expensive product.
 Firstly you need to learn about light in general.
-How light creates different moods.
-How to control the light so that it falls in the best direction for certain poses.
-The strength or softness of light for different circumstances.
+Light creates different moods.
+Learn to control that light so that it falls in the best direction for certain poses.
+Adjust the strength or softness of light for different circumstances.
 These are only things you will learn with experience.

-By going cheap you can learn the basics of lighting without the pressure of having to produce startling results from day one, just because you have good gear.
-There are so many different types of equipment that it is really confusing to the novice photographer what to use and when to use this or that type of lighting.
-Yet if you start slow and learn at your own pace, you won’t get confused whether you should use a soft box, an umbrella, a snoot or barndoor.
+By going cheap you can learn the basics of home lighting without the pressure of having to produce startling results from day one.
+There are so many different types of equipment, it is really confusing to the novice photographer.
+You question what and when to use this or that type of lighting.
+Yet if you start slow and learn at your own pace, you won’t get confused whether you should use a soft box, an umbrella, a snoot or barn door.

 - A backdrop in either white, grey, black or green